boltops-tools/kubes/docs/_docs/layering/mix.md

 ## Output

-The result is the merge layered files.
+The result is the merged layered files.

 ```yaml
 metadata: